X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 - Sets N (Negative) flag if the two's compliment value is negative
 - Sets Z (Zero) flag is the value is zero

-+c New for the 65C02
-+p add 1 cycle if addr+offset spans a page boundary
++p: Add 1 cycle if a page boundary is crossed when forming address.

 ---
 [[Opcodes](#instructions-by-number)] | [[By Name](#instructions-by-name)] | [[By Category](#instructions-by-category)]